Arts OutWest is a service organisation rather than a funding body – but we do administer some annual small grants programs.

-- 2022: The NSW Government’s annual Country Arts Support Program (CASP).
-The 2022 round has closed and the recipients have been announced.
-A 2023 round will open late 2022.
+- 2023: The NSW Government’s annual Country Arts Support Program (CASP).
+The 2023 round has closed and the recipients have been announced.
+Project stories can be seen on this page.

 Make sure you subscribe to our enews for announcements of future small grants.

 news & case studies

 Stories from activities and artists that have been supported by CASP, Micro Grants or other small grants coordinated by Arts OutWest.

 In pictures: The Wildflowers Sat 20 May, Cowra.
 Jon Wilby and Andy Nelson Sun 21 May, Millthorpe.

 Open through to Monday 5 June 2023.
 Arts OutWest are offering micro grants to arts, heritage and creative industries practitioners, groups and businesses impacted by floods or other natural disasters.

 The popular Millthorpe music event returns from May 2023, with a hand from the Country Arts Support Program.

 Artists of Cowra East launch a new album by ‘The Wildflowers’ on May, the first of a new series of arts events to bring community together.